The Challenges Vice Presidents Face When Filing For Long Term Disability

 Vice Presidents will find it challenging to get a long term disability claim approved.
 The insurance company will search for virtually any reason to deny the claim.
 By providing strong medical evidence, keeping a low profile, and not rushing back to work too soon, a vice president can create a solid case for disability.

 Using an experienced disability attorney will help you protect yourself against insurance investigators.
 The Nick Ortiz Law Firm is based in Florida but represents claimants across the country.
-Receive a free consultation by calling 850-308-7833 with no obligation.
+If your LTD claim has been wrongfully denied or terminated receive a free consultation by calling 850-308-7833 with no obligation.
 We can help you evaluate your claim to determine if you will be able to access Long-Term Disability Benefits and how to move forward with the process.